jdbaptista/jdbaptista/README.md

-I'm a recent EECS graduate from UC Berkeley interested in firmware development.
-I am currently searching for a full-time position where I can put my skillset to use creating impactful technology.

-While searching, I have been working part-time at Outside Open to develop a decorative display of real-time traffic conditions in the greater Los Angeles area.
-Please feel free to contact me with any questions about the firmware, hardware, or obtaining a prototype!
+I am a Firmware Engineer based in Santa Barbara with a B.S in EECS from UC Berkeley.
+Recently I have been working part-time at Outside Open to develop a decorative display of real-time traffic conditions in the greater Los Angeles area using an ESP32.
+Feel free to contact me with any questions about the project, obtaining a prototype, or with questions about ESP-IDF and the VSCode extension!